thavelick/youtranscript/README.md

 * Add punctuation restoration to auto-generated transcripts
 * Add some copy to the homepage about how cool this is
 * Public hosting
-* Figure out scale
-  * Move transcript fetching to the invidious api
 * Use a better algorithm for showing duration and consolidation of transcript chunks
 * Add a way to show the transcripts in a different language
 * Video Image alt text